The Trust Board oversees the work of our hospitals.

 She originally hails from Liverpool and has worked in the public sector for her entire career, most recently at Hampshire Primary Care Trust (PCT), where she was involved in major change programmes.

-Pete was appointed Executive Director of Strategy and Delivery in April 2017.
-He holds the same post at Western Sussex Hospitals.
+Pete was appointed Chief Delivery and Strategy Officer in April 2017.
+He holds the same post for Western Sussex Hospitals.

 He started his career as a management consultant with PWC and has held several senior positions in the NHS, including as Head of Operations and Delivery for Cardiff and Vale University Health Board.